 It is recommended that you use your student email address as your main account.
 Use caution when using the employee account on applications or other important documents, only the student account may still be active in the future when that person/agency/company is trying to reach you.
 Some students routinely check both accounts and some students prefer to auto-forward one account to the other.

-Stipend and PayThe minimum stipends for the 2016-2017 Academic Year:
+Salary and PaychecksThe minimum salary for the 2017-2018 Academic Year:

 Graduate Research Assistants (GRAs) and Graduate Service Assistants (GSAs) who earn more than the $455 weekly minimum are exempt from overtime under the FLSA overtime threshold.
 Exempt employees may be paid hourly or salary.
 If the position earns more than $455 per week and the department elects to pay hourly, the position is hourly exempt and hours must reported in the Time and Labor system.
 The department or office that hired you will determine if you are paid a salary or an hourly rate.
 If the GRA or GSA position pays less than $455 per week then the position is overtime eligible and is paid an hourly rate and you must enter hours in the Time and Labor system (see more below).